-- Providing information. - Giving advice and suggestions regarding training needs and opportunities. - Assisting the foster parents in providing care that meets a child's needs. - Helping to correct deficiencies identified in the foster family. - Building on the foster family's strengths.
+- Providing information and resources. - Giving advice and suggestions regarding training needs and opportunities. - Assisting the foster parents in providing care that meets a child's needs. - Helping to correct deficiencies identified in the foster home. - Building on the foster family's strengths.